 We believe that all pupils should be safe and feel safe in the School environment and therefore we have a number of policies in place to support this.
-Please follow the links in the Information tab to access our

-Safeguarding-, Online Safety and Anti-Bullying Policies.
+Please follow the links under the Information and Safeguarding drop-down menus to access our Safeguarding-, Online Safety and Anti-Bullying Policies.

 We have systems in place to record any incidents and this is monitored regularly.
 Parents are encouraged to contact the School should they have any concerns.

-How do we support/supervise at unstructured times of the day including personal care At Haymerle School we have a high staff supervision ratio which enables us to provide more organized activities during unstructured times e.g. organized lunchtime and Play time activities.
+How do we support/supervise at unstructured times of the day including personal care

+At Haymerle School we have a high staff supervision ratio which enables us to provide more organized activities during unstructured times e.g. organized lunchtime and Play time activities.
 We support toilet training and have a wet change room with disabled access to toilets and showers.
 We also support feeding and dressing skills programmes as needed and set individual PSHCE and Self Help targets which is monitored throughout the year.

 What strategies/programmes do we have in place to support speech and language?
 We offer Speech and language therapy provision on site.
 We recognize that our pupils are visual learners and therefore we use symbols and pictures across the School day in all areas.
 We encourage and train our pupils to use the Picture Exchange Communication System (PECS) to enable them to communicate effectively.
-We use a range of extended learning opportunities to support speech including drama, links with mainstream schools and outings to the local area e.g. shopping and the library.
+We use a range of extended learning opportunities to support speech.
 Pupils are set Communication targets each term which is monitored regularly.
-Some of our pupils engage in a Speech Bubble Drama programme which links to a local mainstream school.
+Some of our pupils engage in a Speech Bubble Drama programme.
 We believe that Communication is of the utmost importance for our pupils and therefore we encourage parents to be engaged in parent workshops on communication strategies and how to support this at home.
 What strategies/programmes do we have in place to support Occupational Therapy/Physiotherapy needs?
-We offer Occupational Therapy on site and have visiting physiotherapists.
-Parents are very welcome to contact the School to make an appointment to see an Occupational- or Physio Therapist.
-Other strategies include: Picture Exchange Communication System (PECS) TEACCH strategies and interventions Sensory diets

-Wide use of symbols including Communicate in Print Individual Education Plans Parents workshops Rebound therapy Soft play room Sensory circuits Adapted cutlery, furniture and equipment Trampettes What access do we have to medical interventions?
+We offer Occupational Therapy on site.
+Parents are very welcome to contact the School to make an appointment to see an Occupational Therapist.
+Other strategies include: Picture Exchange Communication System (PECS) TEACCH strategies and interventions Sensory diets Wide use of symbols including Communicate in Print Individual Education Plans Parents workshops Sensory circuits Adapted cutlery, furniture and equipment Trampettes What access do we have to medical interventions?
 All of our pupils have Individual Care Plans which gives information on the specific needs of each pupil.
 We have staff trained in administration of medication and have trained First Aiders on site.
 We have a visiting school nurse as well as a visiting consultant paediatrician.
 Medical care plans are in place as needed.
 How accessible is the School?
 At Haymerle School we have a fully accessible building.
 Please see the Schools' Accessibility Plan, under the Information Tab, for more information.